Savvy Tips Guru

 Prestigious Name on Your Resume

-Working for a reputable corporation can add a significant weight to your resume.
+Working for a reputable corporation can add significant weight to your resume.
 It signals to future employers that you’ve operated in a professional environment and have been exposed to industry-standard practices.

 CONS: